Report of Regents Cultural Education Committee to The Board of Regents

 Your Committee on Cultural Education had its scheduled meeting on November 15, 2021.
 Regent Roger Tilles and Regent Frances Wills, Co-Chairs of the Cultural Education Committee, submitted the following written report.
 All members were present.
 Chancellor Young, Regent Norwood, Regent Cashin, Regent Ouderkirk, Regent Mittler, and Regent Ferrer were also in attendance.

 Co-Chairs Regent Tilles and Regent Wills welcomed everyone.

 Deputy Commissioner’s Report (Discussion)

-Deputy Commissioner Mark Schaming provided an update on how the Office of Cultural Education’s programs and services continue to serve, support and educate New Yorkers throughout the COVID-19 pandemic.
+Deputy Commissioner Mark Schaming provided an update on the Office of Cultural Education’s programs and services including:

 Second: Regent Cea